aajanki/ts2workflows/language_reference.md

       - projectId: ${sys.get_env("GOOGLE_CLOUD_PROJECT_ID")}
 ```

-This syntax can be used to call [standard library functions](https://cloud.google.com/workflows/docs/reference/stdlib/overview), subworkflows or connectors.
+This syntax can be used to call subworkflows (defined with the `function` keyword), [standard library functions](https://cloud.google.com/workflows/docs/reference/stdlib/overview) or connectors.
 Note that Javascript runtime functions (such as `fetch()`, `console.error()` or `new XMLHttpRequest()`) are not available on Workflows.

-GCP Workflows language has two ways of calling functions and subworkflows: as expression in an [assign step](https://cloud.google.com/workflows/docs/reference/syntax/variables#assign-step) or as [call step](https://cloud.google.com/workflows/docs/reference/syntax/calls).
+GCP Workflows language has two ways of calling functions and subworkflows: as an function call expression or as [call step](https://cloud.google.com/workflows/docs/reference/syntax/calls).
 They can mostly be used interchangeably.
-However, [blocking calls](https://cloud.google.com/workflows/docs/reference/syntax/expressions#blocking-calls) must be made as call steps.
-The ts2workflows transpiler tries to automatically output a call step when necessary.
+However, [blocking calls](https://cloud.google.com/workflows/docs/reference/syntax/expressions#blocking-calls) must be made as call steps. ts2workflows tries to automatically output a call step when necessary.

 It is also possible to force a function to be called as call step.
-This might be useful, if the transpiler fails to output call step when it should, or if you want to use named parameters.
+This might be useful, if ts2workflows fails to output call step when it should, or if you want to use named parameters.
 For example, the following Typescript program

 ```typescript
 import { call_step, sys } from 'ts2workflows/types/workflowslib'